 President.
-The President shall be the chief executive officer, and shall in general supervise and control the affairs of AUSTIN EMERGENCY NURSES INC. Except as otherwise provide by the AUSTIN EMERGENCY NURSES INC Board of Directors or the President, only the President may take official action, make public statements, or otherwise hold himself or herself out to the public as authorized to act on behalf of the AUSTIN EMERGENCY NURSES INC and all such actions must be approved, in advance, by the AUSTIN EMERGENCY NURSES INC Board of Directors.
-The President may sign, with the Secretary or any other proper officer of AUSTIN EMERGENCY NURSES INC authorized by the AUSTIN EMERGENCY NURSES INC Board of Directors, any contracts, or other instruments which the AUSTIN EMERGENCY NURSES INC Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the AUSTIN EMERGENCY NURSES INC Board of Directors or by these bylaws or by the statute to some other officer or agent of the AUSTIN EMERGENCY NURSES INC. The President shall preside at all meetings of the AUSTIN EMERGENCY NURSES INC members and Board of Directors; except as otherwise provided in these bylaws, shall appoint the chair of all committees and, in consultation with the chair, make all committee appointments; and in general shall perform all duties incident to the office of President and such other duties as may be prescribed by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+The President shall be the chief executive officer, and shall in general supervise and control the affairs of AUSTIN ENA.
+Except as otherwise provide by the AUSTIN ENA Board of Directors or the President, only the President may take official action, make public statements, or otherwise hold himself or herself out to the public as authorized to act on behalf of the AUSTIN ENA and all such actions must be approved, in advance, by the AUSTIN ENA Board of Directors.
+The President may sign, with the Secretary or any other proper officer of AUSTIN ENA authorized by the AUSTIN ENA Board of Directors, any contracts, or other instruments which the AUSTIN ENA Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the AUSTIN ENA Board of Directors or by these bylaws or by the statute to some other officer or agent of the AUSTIN ENA.
+The President shall preside at all meetings of the AUSTIN ENA members and Board of Directors; except as otherwise provided in these bylaws, shall appoint the chair of all committees and, in consultation with the chair, make all committee appointments; and in general shall perform all duties incident to the office of President and such other duties as may be prescribed by the AUSTIN ENA Board of Directors.
 The President shall automatically succeed to the office of Immediate Past President at the end of his or her term in office as President.

 President-Elect.
 The President Elect shall perform any duties assigned by the President, succeed to the office of President at the expiration of the President’s term or in the event the position of President becomes vacant, the President-Elect becomes the President.
-In addition, the President-Elect will exercise all responsibilities and privileges as an officer of the AUSTIN EMERGENCY NURSES INC, select Committee Chairs and Chair elects that will become vacant during their presidential year, and serve as an active member of the Bylaws & SOP review and change process.
+In addition, the President-Elect will exercise all responsibilities and privileges as an officer of the AUSTIN ENA, select Committee Chairs and Chair elects that will become vacant during their presidential year, and serve as an active member of the Bylaws & SOP review and change process.

 Secretary.
-The Secretary shall keep or cause to be kept the minutes of the meetings of the AUSTIN EMERGENCY NURSES INC Board of Directors and voting members; shall see that all notices are duly given in accordance with the provisions of these bylaws or as required by law; shall be custodian of the corporate records; and shall in general perform all the duties incident to the office of Secretary and such other duties as from time to time may be assigned by the President or by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+The Secretary shall keep or cause to be kept the minutes of the meetings of the AUSTIN ENA Board of Directors and voting members; shall see that all notices are duly given in accordance with the provisions of these bylaws or as required by law; shall be custodian of the corporate records; and shall in general perform all the duties incident to the office of Secretary and such other duties as from time to time may be assigned by the President or by the AUSTIN ENA Board of Directors.

 Treasurer.
-The Treasurer shall be responsible for all funds and securities of the AUSTIN EMERGENCY NURSES INC; shall receive and give receipts for monies due and payable to the AUSTIN EMERGENCY NURSES INC from any sources whatsoever, and shall deposit all such monies in the name of the AUSTIN EMERGENCY NURSES INC in such banks, trust companies, or other depositories as shall be selected in accordance with the provisions of these bylaws; shall submit financial reports annually: to the National ENA, the Texas ENA State Council Board of Directors, and to the AUSTIN EMERGENCY NURSES INC at its regular meetings, and shall in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned by the President or by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+The Treasurer shall be responsible for all funds and securities of the AUSTIN ENA; shall receive and give receipts for monies due and payable to the AUSTIN ENA from any sources whatsoever, and shall deposit all such monies in the name of the AUSTIN ENA in such banks, trust companies, or other depositories as shall be selected in accordance with the provisions of these bylaws; shall submit financial reports annually: to the National ENA, the Texas ENA State Council Board of Directors, and to the AUSTIN ENA at its regular meetings, and shall in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned by the President or by the AUSTIN ENA Board of Directors.